-ESA Future Missions
+ESA Missions in Development

 The objective of Sentinel-2 is Land monitoring, and the mission will be composed of two polar-orbiting satellites providing high-resolution optical imagery.
 Vegetation, soil and water cover, inland waterways and coastal areas are among the monitoring objectives.
 Sentinel-2 will also provide disaster monitoring for emergency services.
 The first Sentinel-2 satellite is planned for launch in 2015.

 The primary objective of Sentinel-3 is marine observation, and it will study sea-surface topography, sea and land surface temperature, ocean and land colour.
 Composed of three satellites, the mission's primary instrument is a Radar Altimeter, but the polar-orbiting satellites will carry multiple instruments, including optical imagers as well.
 The first Sentinel-3 satellite is planned for launch in 2015.

 Sentinel-4 is dedicated to air quality monitoring.
 The Sentinel-4 UVN instrument is a spectrometer carried aboard Meteosat Third Generation satellites, operated by EUMETSAT.
 The mission aims to provide continuous monitoring of the composition of the Earth's atmosphere at high temporal and spatial resolution and the data will be used to support monitoring and forecasting over Europe.